gprMax/gprMax/docs/source/openmp_mpi.rst

 HPC job scripts
 ===============

 HPC environments usually require jobs to be submitted to a queue using a job script.
-The following are examples of job scripts for a HPC environment that uses O`pen Grid Scheduler/Grid Engine <http://gridscheduler.sourceforge.net/index.html>`_, and are intended as general guidance to help you get started.
+The following are examples of job scripts for a HPC environment that uses `Open Grid Scheduler/Grid Engine <http://gridscheduler.sourceforge.net/index.html>`_, and are intended as general guidance to help you get started.
 Using gprMax in an HPC environment is heavily dependent on the configuration of your specific HPC/cluster, e.g. the names of parallel environments (``-pe``) and compiler modules will depend on how they were defined by your system administrator.

 OpenMP example